tdwg/bdq/tg2/_review/docs/supplement/index.md

 ### 3.11 Principles of Test Design

-This is an elaboation of the summary of the key criteria of the BDQ Core Tests in Section 2.1.
+This is an elaboation of the summary of the key criteria of the BDQ Core Tests in [Section 2.1](#21-definition-of-core).

-Test The bdqffdq ontology provides a description of the specifications for a test, a standard interface for test invocation, and a description of the content of test results.
+The bdqffdq ontology provides a description of the specifications for a test, a standard interface for test invocation, and a description of the content of test results.
 Tests are thus all specified following the bdqffdq ontology.

 Tests should be informative when applied to data found in the wild.
-Each Test provides information about some aspect of the 'quality' / 'fitness for use' of the data.
+Each Test provides information about some aspect of the 'quality' / 'fitness for use' of the data for some specified purpose.
 While the Tests have been developed to address a wide variety of needs, we accept that some tests may of course, not be applicable in some domains; some tests may be irrelevant in some contexts.
+A suite of tests assembled for some Use Case should all be informative for that Use Case.

 Given that the Tests are based on Darwin Core terms, we 'piggy-back' on the community acceptance and understanding of Darwin Core.

 All tests require both a concise description of the specification and a pair of examples, one for a pass scenario and one for a fail.
 The Specification has been designed to communicate concisely about the nature of the Tests to implementers; where any ambiguity will invalidate a Test.